dpa99c/cordova-launch-review/README.md

 # Usage

+The plugin is exposed via the `LaunchReview` global namespace.

+## launch()

-The plugin is exposed via the `LaunchReview` object and provides a single function `launch()` which launches the store app using the given app ID:
+Launches the store app using the given app ID.
+Supports both Android and iOS.

-    LaunchReview.launch(appId, successCallback);
+    LaunchReview.launch(appId, success, error);

-## Parameters
+### Parameters

 - {string} appID - the platform-specific app ID to use to open the page in the store app
     - On Android this is the full package name of the app.
 For example, for Google Maps: `com.google.android.apps.maps`
     - On iOS this is the Apple ID of the app.
 For example, for Google Maps: `585027354`
-- {function} successCallback - Callback which is executed on successfully launching store app.
+- {function} success - Function to execute on successfully launching store app.
+- {function} error - Function to execute on failure to launch store app.
+Will be passed a single argument which is the error message string.

-## Example usage
+### Example usage

     var appId, platform = device.platform.toLowerCase();